California Title 24 Solar Requirements: How to Get the Sun to Work for You

 If you live in California, you may have heard a lot of chatter about renewable energy, Title 24, and solar panels.
 For most residents, this solar talk might not mean much to you unless you are building a new home or have recently moved into a newly built residence.

-But if you are looking forward to building the home of your dreams, understanding what California Title 24 is and how it relates to you and solar energy is a big deal, and for good reason.
+But if you are looking forward to building the home of your dreams, understanding the California Title 24 solar requirements and how they relate to you and solar energy is a big deal, and for good reason.
 Below, we dive into the basics of solar panels and how California’s mandates for their use can help power your home.

 The California Energy Commission states that the Title 24 requirements are designed to “reduce wasteful, uneconomical, and unnecessary uses of energy for the state.”
 Title 24 requirements are updated every three years, providing California residents with guidance on the most energy-efficient technologies and new building construction guidelines.
 As an ultimate goal, these standards and practices help save energy, limit the need to build new power plants, and increase home electricity supply.